Malvern Water (bottled water): Royalty

 Malvern Water has been drunk by several British monarchs.
-Queen Elizabeth I drank it in public in the 16th century; in 1558 she accorded John Hornyold, a Catholic bishop and lord of the manor, the right to use the land under the condition that travellers and pilgrims continue to be able to draw water from the Holy Well spring.
+Queen Elizabeth I drank it in public in the 16th century; in 1558 she accorded John Hornyold, a Catholic bishop and lord of the manor, the right to use the land under the condition that travellers and pilgrims continued to be able to draw water from the Holy Well spring.
 A royal warrant was granted by Princess Mary Adelaide in 1895 and by King George V in 1911.
 Queen Victoria refused to travel without it and Queen Elizabeth II took it with her whenever she travelled.